Table of Contents

 Discount line items

-You can add several discount line items to one invoice.
+Note: you can add multiple discount line items to your quote or invoice.

 How discounts are applied to invoices